LeSuisse/vault-gpg-plugin/README.md

 # Vault Plugin: GPG Secret Backend [![Build Status](https://travis-ci.org/LeSuisse/vault-gpg-plugin.svg?branch=master)](https://travis-ci.org/LeSuisse/vault-gpg-plugin) [![Code coverage](https://codecov.io/gh/LeSuisse/vault-gpg-plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/LeSuisse/vault-gpg-plugin)

 This is a standalone plugin for [Hashicorp Vault](https://www.github.com/hashicorp/vault).
-This plugin handles GPG operations on data in-transit in a similar fashion to what the [transit secret backend](https://www.vaultproject.io/docs/secrets/transit/index.html) proposes.
+This plugin handles GPG operations on data-in-transit in a similar fashion to what the [transit secret backend](https://www.vaultproject.io/docs/secrets/transit/index.html) proposes.
 Data sent to the backend are not stored.

 As of today, the backend does not support encrypting data.

-This backend have similar use cases with the [transit secret backend](https://www.vaultproject.io/docs/secrets/transit/index.html) and the latter should be preferred if do not need to interact with existing tools that are only GPG-aware.
+This backend has similar use cases with the [transit secret backend](https://www.vaultproject.io/docs/secrets/transit/index.html) and the latter should be preferred if you do not need to interact with existing tools that are only GPG-aware.

 ## Usage